MPs in South Africa have rejected a contentious land expropriation bill.

 “Tampering with property rights in Venezuela and Zimbabwe devastated their economies, resulting in widespread famine and huge capital flight,” she said.

-The bill was rejected by Julius Malema, the leader of the communist Economic Freedom Fighters, who said it did not go far enough.
+The bill was rejected by Julius Malema, the head of the socialist Economic Freedom Fighters, whose party presented the motion to modify the constitution.

 He stated, “We want the state to be the guardian of the land.”

-Experts say the rejection of the constitutional amendment bill does not mean the land issue is over.

-Expropriation legislation, which is currently before parliament and is anticipated to be implemented next year, is separate from this procedure.

-“That’s actually significantly more crucial… and will facilitate expropriation,” Wilmien Wicomb, a specialized lawyer on land matters with the, said.
+“It’s not the end of the road for us,” Justice Minister Ronald Lamola told AFP, adding that the ANC’s failure to garner enough votes was “saddening.”

+“We’re going to use our majority” to get a few more pieces of legislation passed.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.